 Nurtury delivers a comprehensive set of services that holistically address childrens' core needs children.
 These services include a robust education program that develops children’s social, emotional, physical, cognitive, and language skills, as well as programs that address any critical issues facing our young students and making it challenging for them to focus on learning.

-Early Care and Education Centers: Nurtury’s six early care and education centers deliver services to more than 500 children from birth to age five, in Chinatown, Dorchester, Hyde Park, Jamaica Plain, Roslindale, Roxbury, the South End, and neighborhoods in Cambridge.
+Early Care and Education Centers: Nurtury’s four early care and education centers deliver services to more than 500 children from birth to age five, in Dorchester, Hyde Park, Jamaica Plain, Roslindale, Roxbury, and neighborhoods in Cambridge.
 Our centers follow NAEYC guidelines regarding teacher child ratios, and we provide breakfast, lunch, and two snacks—making up 85% of our children’s daily nutrition.
 Every center provides care for children from 7:30 am to 6:00 pm* every working day with some having extended hours, as well as transportation to and from home for families that need it.
 We have integrated the Early Education & Care Minimum Requirements for Health & Safety consistently and exceeded some with offering extra PPE, use of plexiglass in our classrooms and providing individualized materials to children.
 The EEC guidelines require 1) minimizing potential exposure through small groups and reduced contact between groups, and 2) reducing prolonged contact between individuals within a group, to the degree possible.
 Simultaneously, we will pay careful attention to the needs of our workforce on whom our system relies; the children and families we serve; and most importantly, to deliver developmentally appropriate high quality care and education for young children during these unprecedented times.

-Family Child Care: Nurtury’s family care program is comprised of 130 educators who serve more than 500 children from birth to age 5 in Dorchester, East Boston, Hyde Park, Jamaica Plain, Mattapan, Roslindale, Roxbury, and the South End, and the cities of Chelsea, and Revere.
+Family Child Care: Nurtury’s family care program is comprised of 130 educators who serve more than 500 children from birth to age 5 in Dorchester, East Boston, Hyde Park, Jamaica Plain, Mattapan, Roslindale, Roxbury, and the cities of Chelsea, and Revere.
 Nurtury provides training and support to help family child care providers achieve high standards in early education, the physical environment, and nutrition.
 Some provider homes are open as early as 6:00 am.
 Care is also available both before and after school.